vendrhub/vendr-documentation/content/docs/payment-providers/paypal/1.0.0/paypal/getting-started/configuring-paypal.md

 ## Sign up & Sign In

 To use the PayPal provider you will need to sign up for a Business PayPal account.
-If you haven't created one yet, head on over to [https://www.paypal.com](https://www.paypal.com/) and click the **Sign up** button in the top corner to create an account, making sure to choose **Business Account** as the account type.
+If you haven't created one yet, head on over to [https://www.paypal.com](https://www.paypal.com/) and click the **Sign Up** button in the top corner to create an account, making sure to choose **Business Account** as the account type.

 ![PayPal Business Account Signup](~/assets/images/screenshots/paypal/signup_business_account.png)